-Look at where Bheki is standing.
+Let's read Look at where Bheki is standing.
 Complete these sentences.
 Use the directions on the compass, like north, south, east and west.
-Bheki is facing He needs to walk if he wants to go to the playground. e.
-If Bheki comes out of church, his house is to the 's write Words that have the same meaning are called synonyms.
-Words that are opposite in meaning are called antonyms . elow. (unhappy Bheki was sad to change schools.
-He was in his new scho ol. (miserable His brother could run faster than he could.
-Bheki could never beat him as he was m nuch He wished he was clever .
+Bheki is facing He needs to walk if he wants to go to the playground.
+If Bheki comes out of church, his house is to the .
+Let's write Words that have the same meaning are called synonyms.
+Words that are opposite in meaning are called antonyms.
+Smart Fill in the words that have the same meaning as the highlighted words in the sentences below.
+Image: Market the same meaning are called antonyms.
+Image: Market the same meaning are called antonyms.
+Image: Market the same meaning as the highlighted words in the sentences below.
+Bheki was sad to change schools.
+He was in his new school miserable His brother could run faster than he could.
+Bheki could never beat him as he was much He wished he was clever .
 He felt that he was not as as the other children.
 Now fill in words that have the opposite meaning.
-Thohoyandou is a small town but Johannesburg is Bheki was very happy in Johannesburg but in Thohoyandou he was very Big cities are usually very noisy but small towns are Let's write Write directions from Bheki's home to 5 different places on the main structure IP.
+Thohoyandou is a small town but Johannesburg is Bheki was very happy in Johannesburg but in Thohoyandou he was very Big cities are usually very noisy but small towns are Let's write Write directions from Bheki's home to 5 different places on the map.